ezko/cleaning_data/README.md

 this repo contains:
 * run_analysis.R - sciprt for the Getting and Cleaning Data course project
 * CodeBook.md -  describes the variables, the data, and any transformations or work that was performed to clean up the data
-* tidy_set_result.txt - the final output of the run_analysis.R script on the input
+* tidy_set_result.txt - the final output of the run_analysis.R script

+Note: to run the the run_analysis.R script the Samsung data should be in your working directory (see the CodeBook for more details)